 Environmental consequences and concerns definitely lead the charge as they do for the growth of the solar industry worldwide.
 However, there are also health and economic factors driving the change toward green construction and green building.
 We bring to you some interesting green building statistics, facts, and the reasons behind the trend’s recent boom.

-The Cream of All Facts and Stats of Green Building
+The Cream of All Facts and Statistics on Green Building

-- Green building industry statistics show that the global green construction materials market is forecasted to reach $1 trillion in 2020.
+- Green building industry statistics show that the global green construction materials market was forecasted to reach $1 trillion in 2020.

-- Green buildings (including renovated ones) achieve a 7% increase in asset value compared to non-green ones.
+- Green buildings achieve a 7% increase in asset value compared to non-green ones.

 (GlobeNewsWire)

-The North American market is leading the green building transition market.
-In 2019, it held about 29.1% share of the global market.
-Over the forecast period of 2018–2023, the US market is expected to rise at a CAGR of 10.89%, with the residential market dominating the growth.
+The North American green building market size is leading the green building transition market.
+In 2019, it held about a 29.1% share of the global market.
+Over the forecasted period of 2018–2023, the US market is expected to rise at a CAGR of 10.89%, with the residential market dominating this growth.

 (World Green Building Council)